Adding Node Pools to Scale Up Clusters

 • Node pool tags and Node tags: (Optional) One or more tags to add to the node pool, and to compute instances hosting worker nodes in the node pool.
 Tagging enables you to group disparate resources across compartments, and also enables you to annotate resources with your own metadata.
 See Tagging Kubernetes Cluster-Related Resources.

 • Public SSH Key: (Optional) The public key portion of the key pair you want to use for SSH access to each node in the node pool.
 The public key is installed on all worker nodes in the cluster.
-Note that if you don't specify a public SSH key, Container Engine for Kubernetes will provide one.
+Note that if you don't specify a public SSH key, Kubernetes Engine will provide one.
 However, since you won't have the corresponding private key, you will not have SSH access to the worker nodes.
 Note that you cannot use SSH to access directly any worker nodes in private subnets (see Connecting to Managed Nodes in Private Subnets Using SSH).

 8. If you selected Virtual as the Node Type: